 Digital transformation has had a profound impact across many industries.
-Now the shipping sector is experiencing a technological revolution that will change traditional working practices forever.
+Now Middle East and Africa shipping companies are experiencing a technological revolution that will change traditional working practices forever.
 Digital tools and solutions are delivering a range of benefits, which include increased efficiencies and vital cost savings, lower emissions, increased visibility of cargo, and enhanced crew welfare.

-Shipping companies and operators can make the shift to smarter business approaches and practices enabled by enhanced connectivity and content delivery services.
-Big advances in satellite technology mean shipping companies can move large amounts of data back and forth faster and more conveniently than ever, while data analytics can be used to improve their operational efficiency.
-In an industry where companies work to narrow margins, having tools to reduce costs and improve the bottom line is a clear benefit.
+Shipping companies and operators throughout the Middle East and Africa can make the shift to smarter business approaches and practices enabled by enhanced connectivity and content delivery services.
+Major advances in satellite technology mean Middle East and Africa shipping companies can move large amounts of data back and forth faster and more conveniently than ever, while data analytics can be used to improve operational efficiency.
+In an industry where companies work to narrow margins, having the tools to reduce costs and improve the bottom line is a big benefit.

-The financial imperative remains crucial in the shipping business.
+The financial imperative remains crucial in the shipping business in the Middle East and Africa.
 It is an industry with long development cycles and extremely high asset costs.
 Operators can't afford to lose money by having ships in ports for too long and predictive maintenance can help minimize this.
 And more affordable, reliable connectivity makes ships more effective, more enjoyable workplaces.

-This paper outlines the digital technologies that will transform the shipping industry over the next decade.
+This paper outlines the digital technologies and trends that will transform the Middle East and Africa shipping industry over the next decade.

-New innovators, new opportunities
+New innovators, new opportunities in the Middle East and Africa